mkilikrates/documentation/Docker/k8s/kind/gitea/README.md

 In this example the installation will be executed using [helm](https://helm.sh/).

-*Basic installation*: This will only install and expose it on host `http://gitea.local/` as http only, disabling https since this is a local test.
+*Basic installation*: This will only install and expose it on host `https://host.docker.internal/gitea`.

 ```bash
 helm repo add gitea https://dl.gitea.io/charts/